 • Add nuts to the streusel topping; decrease the flour amount by 1/2 cup and use 1 cup of chopped nuts.

-How to make apple crisp without oats
+Let’s make an apple crisp without oats!

 Pro Tip: The size of the dish is important to help the topping stay crispy.
 If you squish everything into a smaller, deeper dish, the topping won’t be spread out, and the liquid from the apples will be more likely to affect the texture of the topping.

-Step 2.
+Preheat oven to 375.
+Butter a medium-sized shallow casserole dish.
 Peel apples and chop them into 1/2-inch pieces right into the prepared baking dish.

-Step 4.
+Add the lemon juice to the apples and gently toss to coat the apples.
 Add the vanilla, cinnamon, brown sugar, and cornstarch and gently toss until distributed throughout the apples.

 A white bowl filled with chopped apples.

-Step 1.
 Stir together the flour, brown sugar, cinnamon, a little freshly grated nutmeg, and a pinch of salt.
 Mix well.
+Add the butter and use your hands to mix until a pebbly, crumbly mixture.

 Cook’s Tip: Make sure you’re using cold butter.

-Step 3.
 Sprinkle about a third of the topping over the apples and move the apples around a bit so some of the topping is mixed in with the apples.
 Sprinkle the remaining topping over the apples.

 A white baking dish with apple crisp.